gkarsay/parlatype/features.md

 ## Timestamps
 Parlatype produces timestamps which you can insert in your transcription.
 Parlatype will jump to that position at your will (drag 'n' drop or with LibreOffice Helpers).

-## LibreOffice Helpers
+## LibreOffice Extension
 Parlatype recommends to use LibreOffice.
-A set of helpers (macros) can be assigned to key bindings.
-E.g. insert timestamps or jump to timestamps.
+An extension lets you link a media file to a document and jump to timestamps.
+A set of macros can be assigned to key bindings, e.g. to insert timestamps.

 ## Automatic speech recognition
 This is a working feature (since version 1.6), however, it’s hidden by default (since version 1.6.1).